 Market segmentation is the process of classifying your customer base into different groups, based on characteristics they share.
 Well-defined segments are the key to marketing success, because they enable you to speak to more specific groups of people with relevant messages.

 Customer.io’s segmentation engine empowers you to create and use segments to send personalized messages to your customers!
 But how does it work, and how can you get the best out of it?
-In this explainer, we’ll dig into what segmentation is, how it works, and why it matters in the context of your campaigns.

 What is it?

 Segmentation is a scalable way of making sure that your customers get the messages that matter to them.
 In Customer.io, a single segment is a group of your customers that have shared characteristics or behaviors.
 For example, one of the default segments that Customer.io comes with is "Have not logged in recently".

 This segment identifies all of the users in your app who have not logged in (because they haven't viewed any pages within a month) — you can now send specific messages to incentivise a return visit!

 Essentially, a segment is a condition or set of conditions that define a group of people, and segmentation is the process of making these segments.